 As with many French resorts, the blue, red and black classifications can become a bit vague with many runs being more difficult than their classification would suggest.
 Some beginners and lower intermediates may find it easier to download back to the village, since there’s often no easy way down.

-Intermediates will love the endless runs, but this resort is particularly well suited to advanced skiers.
+Intermediates will love the endless runs, and this resort is also well suited to advanced skiers.
 For starters there’s the super steep Bellevarde run (that was the 1992 men’s Winter Olympics downhill course), and tons of wide open red runs for some high-speed cruising.
 But the main attraction is the fantastic off-piste, much of which is accessed via lifts.
 Most of it is only recommend when with a guide and using safety equipment since a lot of this terrain is unmarked, and a guide’s experience and local knowledge will add to your enjoyment.

 Due to its high elevation, the snow at Val d’Isere generally stays in good condition, and it doesn’t always get chopped up quickly.
 We were able to find some untracked powder off-piste (with a guide) despite it having not snowed for six days.